WillSS13/first-tee-notifications/README.md

 - In a new terminal window, enter the client directory with `cd client`
 - Start the client with `npm start`

-MAKE SURE YOU HAVE THE CORRECT PACKAGES INSTALLED USING "NPM INSTALL"
+MAKE SURE YOU HAVE THE CORRECT PACKAGES INSTALLED USING `npm install`.

 ### If you are having issues with `npm start`, then try the following:
 - Create a new branch with `git checkout -b branchname`